rust-lang/blog.rust-lang.org/posts/inside-rust/2023-05-03-stabilizing-async-fn-in-trait.md

 }
 ```

-Since `async fn` is sugar for a regular function returning `impl Future`, these two syntactic forms will work interchangeably.[^afit-rpitit]
+Since `async fn` is sugar for a regular function returning `impl Future`, these two syntactic forms will work interchangeably.

-[^afit-rpitit]: The ability to satisfy an `async fn` in a trait with a regular function returning `impl Future` in an impl, and vice versa, is part of [RFC 3425].
-It was not in the [original RFC][RFC 3185] for `async fn` in traits, simply because `-> impl Trait` in traits was not supported then.

 ```rust
 trait HealthCheck {